m-entrup/imagej-jython-package/README.md

 # imagej-jython-package
-A minimal envirement to package a Jython package with maven.
+A minimal envirement to package a Jython modules with maven.